LOADING

 These personality traits are pretty obvious when you speak to people!
 They either have it or not.

 I like positive people, who believe that they can make things happen (note that it doesn’t mean that they can’t fail at times; as long as they hope and do everything they can to succeed, it’s all good).
-You need and want to make things happen for them to ACTUALLY happen, so can-do attitude is a certain must!

 I also like people, who can quickly come up with logical conclusions and connections between different things in the world.
-That shows wider knowledge, curiosity and intelligence.
+That shows wider knowledge, curiosity, and intelligence.

 And lastly – situation handling.
 You can’t be perfect all the time, and that is fine, but coming out of situations with eye-opening, clever solutions, or even humour, is just refreshing and makes you memorable.